chrisjmendoza/portflow/shipping/PortFlowBackup/README-SETUP.txt

 PortFlow automatically backs up a chosen folder on your computer to a specific USB drive (USB stick, SD reader, SSD, or external hard drive).

-Once installed, it runs silently in the background.
+After you sign in, PortFlow runs in the system tray (near the clock).
+You can right-click the tray icon to open logs or exit.
 You only need to complete this setup one time.